mesonbuild/meson/docs/markdown/Reference-manual.md

 The keyword arguments for this are the same as for [`executable`](#executable) with the following additions:

-- `name_prefix` the string that will be used as the suffix for the target by overriding the default (only used for libraries).
-By default this is `lib` on all platforms and compilers except with MSVC where it is omitted.
+- `name_suffix` the string that will be used as the suffix for the target by overriding the default (only used for libraries).
+By default this is `lib` on all platforms and compilers except with MSVC where it is omitted and set to `a` to avoid potential name clash with shared libraries (which also generates `lib` files).
 - `rust_crate_type` specifies the crate type for Rust libraries.
 Defaults to `dylib` for shared libraries and `rlib` for static libraries.